 As you can see, GDPR requirements are more than checking a box.
 If you process the personal data of EU data subjects, then you are days away from the implementation of GDPR.

-Take the time to explore the security controls you have in place to support GDPR requirements to ensure personal data is accounted for, protected, and processed correctly.
+Take the time to explore the security controls for data protection that you have in place to support GDPR requirements to ensure personal data is accounted for, protected, and processed correctly.

 Don’t fret, GDPR compliance is exciting!
 Be proud to protect personal data!

 Lead Privacy Analyst